EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

   // selector from each of the elements in the array wrapped inside this
   // instance.
   //
-  // selector must be a function that receives an element from this.values and
+  // Selector must be a function that receives an element from this.values and
   // returns an array.
   chain(selector) {
     let subValues = [];